PanagiotisKots/Coding-Jokes/CONTRIBUTING.md

 ## Guidelines

 - Make sure your jokes are clean and appropriate for all audiences.
-- Try to include some context or a fun fact with your joke.
 - Check for spelling and grammar to keep everything polished.

-## Joke of the Day

-**Why do programmers prefer dark mode?**
-💻 Because light attracts bugs! 🐞

 Thank you for contributing, and happy coding! 😄